wp-plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

-= 1.90 =
+= 1.91 =
-New "Terms Search" popup window and Search Media "Terms" checkbox.
-Post Type filter and pagination for "Select Parent" popup.
-Ten other enhancements, five fixes.
+WordPress 4.0 support!
+New "Edit Media meta box" and "Media Modal Initial Values" filters and example plugins.
+Four other enhancements, six fixes.

 == Other Notes ==